1350 Ala Moana

 No analysis available

-I searched for hotel rental pool, hotel-managed program, or branded rental pool references and found none.
-Because short-term rentals are not allowed, a hotel pool program would also not apply based on these remarks.
+I searched for hotel pool, hotel rental program, Hilton/Trump/Ritz pool, or managed-by-hotel wording and found none.
+Because the building appears not to allow short-term rentals, a hotel pool arrangement is also not supported.

 No analysis available